iamsiva11/iamsiva11.github.io/_posts/2017-11-25-graph-embeddings-2017-part2.md

 ---

-# History annd progress of Graph embeddings
+# History and progress of Graph embeddings

 In the _**early 2000s**_, researchers developed graph embedding algorithms as part of _dimensionality reduction_ techniques.
 They would construct  a  _similarity  graph_  for  a  set  of n _D-dimensional_  points  based  on  **neighbourhood**  and  then embed  the  nodes  of  the  graph  in  a D-dimensional  vector-space, where _d<<D_.
 The idea for embedding was to keep connected  nodes  closer  to  each  other  in  the  vector  space. **Laplacian  Eigen maps(LAP)**[1] and **Locally  Linear  Embedding(LLE)**[2] are  examples  of  algorithms  based  on  this  rationale.